 - Less expensive than the Husky but still a great value

-- Also has a 5000 LB Capacity.
-Should be more than enough to do the job.
+- It also has a 5000 LB Capacity.
+It should be more than enough to do the job.

 - Easy to use.
 No elbow grease required.

 - Easy to install.
 No need to wire into the trailer electrical system.
 An advantage if your trailer has a manual jack.

 - The shipping costs via Amazon are a little high but even included this is still a good value